 It's that time again--MLA 9th Edition is just around the corner!
-The handbook is yet to be released, but we have a rough timeframe: Spring 2021 according to the MLA website, and we will be the first in line when it drops.
+The handbook is yet to be released, but we have a date: April 22 according to the MLA website, and we will be the first in line when it drops.

 Happy new year bibbers!
 We're starting ours by adding a fresh new style to MyBib.
 The handbook for the new 7th edition of APA style was released back in October -- see the most notable changes here -- and we've just finished loading them into MyBib.

 The American Psychological Association has announced the newest version of their publication manual: the 7th edition.
 It was officially released in October, arriving just over 10 years since the 6th edition was published.
 Here are the main changes you need to know about: